we3lab/valuing-flexibility-from-water/README.md

 The associated manuscript is accepted and awaiting publication in Nature Water.

-An web-app with interactive plots is available at: https://lvof.we3lab.tech
+A web-app with interactive plots is available at: https://lvof.we3lab.tech

 ## Interacting with data
 **1. Download the source code**